OE-FET/Origin-Scripts/README.md

 - `deviceNo`: The number of the device, if there are multiple devices on the same sample.
 - `length`: The length of the device (distance between the source-drain electrodes).
 Usually there are FETs with different channel length but same width on the same sample.
 	- The format is `No-Units` (e.g. 20-um).
-	- The value of the width can be adjusted in the script itself.
+	- The value of the `width` is a **parameter** that can be adjusted in the script itself.
 There is no field in the filename from which to extract this value.
 - `condition(air/N2_liquid)`: The condition in which the sample has been stored (for shelf-life stability), or is being measured (for operational stability).
 	- For example, `up-H2O` is used for ultrapure water, `ss` for saline solution, `1-x-PBS` for 1xPBS, `NaP` for NaP buffer.
 For details, look inside the `Library` script.
 - `timelength`: The time that the sample has been stored or measured in the respective condition.